 Applications and all supporting materials, including Faculty recommendations, are due electronically to CURF by midnight on Sunday, October 21 (Applicants notified by December 21).
 Applications will be evaluated by a faculty committee designated by CURF.
 Applications with late material risk being not considered.

 Eligibility and Guidelines

-- Research should represent original scholarship that will allow the student to make a significant contribution to knowledge
+- The project shall represent original research or scholarship allowing the student to make a significant contribution to knowledge.

-- The proposal should be largely conceived and executed by the student and not simply represent faculty research in which the student assits
+- The project shall be largely conceived and executed by the student and not simply represent faculty research in which the student assists.

 - Projects having no other funding source are particularly encouraged.
 When other funding sources can be identified, shared costs or matching funds will be encouraged whenever possible.